JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 - Explicit Allow on S3 Policy for OAI
 - Best practice: Create 1 OAI for 1 CF Distro
 #### Custom Origin - Custom Headers or Traditional Firewall
+There are 2 ways to secure Custom Origins:
 1. Utilize custom headers and Viewer control policy (HTTPS), then a related Origin Control Policy that has a required Custom Header attached.
 Origin requires the custom header
 2. Traditional Security Method: IP Ranges of CloudFront with access to a Firewall